sidestream-tech/unified-auctions-ui/hardhat/README.md

 ### Environment variables

 - `ALCHEMY_URL`: (required) [alchemy](https://www.alchemy.com) endpoint url (can be found in: apps table -> app -> view key)
-- `WALLET_PRIVATE_KEY`: (optional) – A private key of a wallet to which the money will be transferred on the test chain.
-If not present, a list of test accounts will be printed to the console upon starting the hardhat.

 ### Usage